Are You a Tenant in a Damp NIHE Property?

 Living in a property that suffers from excessive damp and mould problems can have a severe impact on you and your family.
 Not only does it provide horrific conditions to live in, it can cause serious health issues, as well as exacerbate pre-existing conditions including respiratory diseases such as asthma.

-In Northern Ireland, there is a staggering number of NIHE properties which are plagued by damp, mould and condensation problems stemming from defective cavity walls.
+In Northern Ireland, there is a staggering number of damp NIHE properties which are also plagued by mould and condensation problems stemming from defective cavity walls.
 These properties generally house tenants who face a winter of worry with the need for excessive heating to attempt to keep homes as warm as possible in mould infested environments.

 Leading Defective Cavity Wall Claims Solicitor